 Because it’s considered a sexually transmitted disease and has a huge social stigma associated with it, a diagnosis of Herpes, especially Genital Herpes, can be a shocking, life-changing event.
 People often go through the 5 Stages of Grief, and often get stuck in the Anger & Depression stages.
 The physical symptoms are often far less difficult to deal with than the emotional roller-coaster of hurt, anger, fear, shame, sadness, and hopelessness that can last for weeks, months, or even years.

 A first outbreak is usually the most difficult physically as well as emotionally.
 Once a person has dealt with the physical aspect, it’s important to focus on the positive as much as possible.
 At first, that’s easier said than done!
 Some people cut themselves off from others and avoid new relationships.
 This is understandable at first, but is ultimately detrimental to the healing process.
-It’s important to get support form others, whether through sharing with family, friends, a significant other, a therapist, or a Herpes-specific group.
+It’s important to get support from others, whether through sharing with family, friends, a significant other, a therapist, or a Herpes-specific group.

 Participation in a support group, either “live” or online, can help by increasing social contact, providing access to information and encouragement from others who’ve “been there.”
 Talking about it may seem difficult at first, but it really does help… and it’s a surprise to discover how many others will say, “hey, I’ve got it too, and it’s OK!”